mgalushka/django-financial-transactions/README.rst

 .. image:: https://travis-ci.org/mgalushka/django-financial-transactions.svg?branch=master
     :target: https://travis-ci.org/mgalushka/django-financial-transactions

-Financial Transactions is a Django app to import and categorise transactions from financial institutions, where categories are assigned based on hints.
+Financial Transactions is a Django app to import and categorise transactions from financial institutions, where categories are assigned based on programmatic rules in python - this is open to discussion and we can experiment a lot with this!

 It's intended for hackers who want to build other interesting stuff with their categorised financial transactions.